 I have covered just some of the great scuba diving in Europe.
-But trust me there is much more to discover than just my top 10 list.
-You can rest assured any scuba diving trip to Europe will be worth it.
+But trust me, there is much more to discover than just my top 10 list.
+Rest assured that any scuba diving trip to Europe will be worth it.

 Where is the Best Scuba Diving in Europe?